 In the forum that I had for about a year from June 2016 to June 2017, we discussed SOSF several times, and I have archived those conversations.

 If you want to talk about SOSF now, you can do this in the "Other" TV Shows Discussion Forum on my site.

-Don't forget to check out the other TV shows I have written about: The Invaders, Peter Gunn, the late 1980s reboot of Mission: Impossible and Hawaii Five-O (the original from 1969-1980) and the show's reboot, which started in 2010.
+Don't forget to check out the other TV shows I have written about: The Invaders, Peter Gunn, the late 1980s reboot of Mission: Impossible and, of course, Hawaii Five-O (the original from 1969-1980) and the show's reboot, which started in 2010.

 An excellent site with reviews, lots of photos

 • • • • •